Estonians: Estonians in Canada

 One of the largest permanent Estonian communities outside Estonia is in Canada, with about 24,000 people (according to some sources up to 50,000 people).
 In the late 1940s and early 1950s, about 17,000 arrived in Canada, initially in Montreal.
 Toronto is currently the city with the largest population of Estonians outside of Estonia.
 The first Estonian World Festival was held in Toronto in 1972.

 Genetics

 Uniparental haplogroups

-Y-chromosome haplogroups among Estonians include N1c (35.7%), R1a (33.5%) and I1 (15%).
+Y-chromosome haplogroups among Estonians include N1c (35.7 %), R1a (33.5 %) and I1 (15 %).
 R1a, common in Eastern Europe, was the dominant Y-DNA haplogroup among the pre-Uralic inhabitants of Estonia, as it is the only one found in the local samples from the time of the Corded Ware culture and Bronze Age.
+Estonians carry it at a similar frequency as some other Baltic-Finnic groups, and Latvians and Lithuanians.
+Pointing to founder effects which decoupled it from whole-genome ancestry in the east Baltic, as well as assimilation of Finnic speakers by the linguistic ancestors of the latter two.
 Appearance of N1c is linked to the arrival of Uralic-speakers.
-It originated in East Eurasia and is commonly carried by modern Uralic-speaking groups but also other North Eurasians, including Estonians' Baltic-speaking neighbors Latvians and Lithuanians.
+It originated in East Eurasia and is commonly carried by modern Uralic-speaking groups but also other North Eurasians, including Estonians' Baltic-speaking neighbors Latvians and Lithuanians, who have it in roughly the same proportion as Estonians.
 Compared to the Balts, Estonians have been noticed to have differences in allelic variances of N1c haplotypes, showing more similarity with other Finno-Ugric-speakers.
+This may mean that the haplogroup entered the area in more than one Finno-Ugric-related migration wave.